janschill/cern-solid-code-investigation/README.md

 ## [Milestones](https://github.com/janschill/uni-research_project/milestones?direction=asc&sort=due_date&state=open)

 The defined milestones give detailed descriptions on what should be when achieved.
+This list is subject to change as the project evolves, but should remain scoped to its set [goal](https://it-student-projects.web.cern.ch/projects/cern-solid-code-investigation).

 ## Useful links